 Borrowings, also known as leverage, magnify the potential for gain or loss on amounts invested and, therefore, increase the risks associated with investing in us.
-We have issued senior securities, and in the future may borrow from, or issue additional senior securities (such as preferred or convertible securities or debt securities) to, banks and other lenders and investors.
+We have issued senior securities, and in the future may borrow from, or issue additional senior securities (such as preferred or convertible securities) to, banks and other lenders and investors.
 Subject to prevailing market conditions, we intend to grow our portfolio of assets by raising additional capital, including through the prudent use of leverage available to us.
 Lenders and holders of such senior securities would have fixed dollar claims on our assets that are superior to the claims of our common stockholders.
 Leverage is generally considered a speculative investment technique.
-Any increase in our income in excess of interest payable on our outstanding indebtedness would cause our net income to increase more than it would have had we not incurred leverage, while any decrease in our income would cause net income to decline more sharply than it would have had we not incurred leverage.
+Any increase in our income in excess of interest payable on our outstanding indebtedness would cause our net income to increase more than it would have had we not incurred leverage, while any decrease in our income would cause ent income to decline more sharply than it would have had we not incurred leverage.
 Such a decline could negatively affect our ability to make distributions to our stockholders and service our debt obligations.
 In addition, our common stockholders will bear the burden of any increase in our expenses as a result of leverage.
 There can be no assurance that our leveraging strategy will be successful.

 Our outstanding indebtedness imposes, and additional debt we may incur in the future will likely impose, financial and operating covenants that restrict our business activities, including limitations that could hinder our ability to finance additional loans and investments or to make the distributions required to maintain our status as a RIC.
-A failure to add new debt facilities or issue additional debt securities or other evidences of indebtedness in lieu of or in addition to existing indebtedness could have a material adverse effect on our business, financial condition or results of operations.
+A failure to add new debt facilities or issue additional debt securities or other evidences of indebtedness in lieu of or in addition to existing indebtedness could have a material adverse effect on our business, financial condition or results of operations

-The following table illustrates the effect of leverage on returns from an investment in our common stock as of December 31, 2021, assuming various annual returns, net of expenses.
+The following table illustrates the effect of leverage on returns from an investment in our common stock as of December 31, 2022, assuming various annual returns, net of expenses.
 The calculations in the table below are hypothetical and actual returns may be higher or lower than those appearing in the table below.

-Assumed Return on our Portfolio (Net of Expenses) -10% -5% 0% 5% 10% C 11 11 (1) 27 10/ 15.50/ Corresponding return to common stockholder (1) -2/.1% -15.5% -4.0% 7.6% 19.2%
+Assumed Return on our Portfolio (Net of Expenses) -10% -5% 0% 5% 10% Corresponding return to common stockholder (1) -36.6% -23.3% -9.9% 3.4% 16.8%

-1) Assumes \$648.3 million in total assets, \$280.1 million in net assets, and \$352.4 million in par value of outstanding borrowings with a weighted average interest rate of 3.2% as of December 31, 2021.
+1) Assumes \$619.5 million in total assets, \$232.1 million in net assets, and \$378.2 million in par value of outstanding borrowings with a weighted average interest rate of 6.1% as of December 31, 2022.